Teed: History of the company

 Forbes and El Economista compare this company to the one created by Steve Jobs, Apple, but the difference is that they invest in education.
 They create new tools for the students development and the way to impart classes.
-They also say that this company facilitates the students way to learn.
+They also say that this company facilitates the students methodology of learning.

 Methodology

 Teed is based on four types of technologies.
 First, they create responsive technologies which principal aim is to create products that are compatible with any electronic device required by the users.
 They also develop dynamic technologies by creating services able to connect the user to real-time information through their software.
 At the same time they try to create intuitive technologies which are the ones focused on the user experience in order to optimize the interaction between the user and the application.
-Finally they create harmonic technologies by aesthetic interfaces with an appropriate balance between information, animations, multimedia contents, etc. Those four types of technologies are the ones that made Teed a successful startup in few years.
+Finally they create harmonic technologies by aesthetic interfaces with an appropriate balance between information, animations, multimedia content, etc. Those four types of technologies are the ones that made Teed a successful startup in few years.